 - writing for a wide range of purposes and audiences, including stories, scripts, poetry and other imaginative writing; notes and scripts for talks and presentations and a range of other narrative and non-narrative texts, including personal and formal letters

 The English department are firm believers in providing opportunities for all and have the highest expectations of every student.
 The use of scaffolds, the modelling of good examples and open-ended tasks allow all students to achieve, regardless of prior attainment.
-A range of materials, such as academic articles, contextual non-fiction books and recommendations for extended reading are available for more able students.
-In class support from teaching assistants is available for SEND students and revision materials are purchased for disadvantaged students.
+A range of materials, such as academic articles, contextual non-fiction books and recommendations for extended reading are available for all students.
+In-class support from teaching assistants is available for SEND students and revision materials are purchased for disadvantaged students.
 Additional support with homework and revision is available to all students.

 Curriculum enrichment opportunities

 Students are given the opportunity to participate in a range of enrichment activities to enhance their learning.
 From the activities organised for National Poetry Day in October and World Book Day every March to book shop visits, more able visits to colleges and theatre trips, students are exposed to a culture where English is exciting and relevant.

 During their five years at Stanley, we aim to provide students with challenging, high-quality English lessons.
 We hope that all students will leave school with an English qualification and that we have made all students aware of the importance of English in the wider world.
 Our curriculum should also fully equip students for post-16 English study in either language or literature.